ericmj/decimal/README.md

 The context specifies the maximum precision of the result of calculations and the rounding algorithm if the result has a higher precision than the specified maximum.
-It also holds the list of set of trap enablers and the current set flags.
+It also holds the list of trap enablers and the current set flags.

 The context is stored in the process dictionary.
 You don't have to pass the